rancher/rancher-docs/docs/integrations-in-rancher/istio/configuration-options/install-istio-on-rke2-cluster.md

 ---
-title: Additional Steps for Installing Istio on an RKE2 and K3s Clusters
+title: Additional Steps for Installing Istio on RKE2 and K3s Clusters
 ---

 When installing or upgrading the Istio Helm chart through **Apps,**